IvoSt98/anime-one-piece-quiz/README.md

  + Its primary function is to reset all game elements and settings to their initial state.
 This includes clearing user progress, scores, or any changes made during the previous gameplay session.

  + The button is strategically positioned within the footer for easy access and is visually distinct to ensure users can locate it effortlessly without disrupting gameplay.

  ![Footer](readme-screenshots/features/footer.png)

  **Our Play Section**

+After the user presses the "PLAY NOW" button and the instruction section is hidden, a new section appears presenting the quiz questions and answers:

+1. Motivational Message:
++ The section begins with a brief motivational message aimed at engaging the user and sparking their interest in the quiz.
+Which will be visible untill the end of the quiz.

+2. First Question:
++ The initial quiz question is prominently displayed under the motivational message.

+3. Possible Answers:
++ Four possible answers are given below the question.
+Depending on the answer type (true/false), the score indicator will be updated for correct and incorrect answers

+4. Navigation to Next Question:
++ Upon selecting an answer, the user is automatically directed to the subsequent question along with its set of possible answers.

+5. Score Tracking:
++ The user's score updates dynamically based on their responses.
+The interface displays the number of correct and incorrect answers as the quiz progresses, providing real-time feedback on performance.

  ![Play Section](readme-screenshots/features/playSection.png)

  **Our End Game Section**